Overview of Color Blindness

 Incidence and Prevalence of Color Blindness

 Congenital color vision deficiency overwhelmingly affects more men than women.
-About 10 million men in the United States (7% of the male population) have a color vision deficiency compared to 0.4% of women.
+About 10 million men in the United States (7 percent of the male population) have a color vision deficiency compared to 0.4 percent of women.
 Caucasian men experience the highest prevalence of this disorder.

 Rod cells function in the dark or in very dim light.
 When they are completely dark adapted, which takes about 30 minutes for humans, rods are actually more sensitive to light than cones.
 They contain only one photopigment and primarily detect shades of gray, thus color is perceived as black, white, and gray in dim lighting.
 Rods are located in the peripheral retina, not in the fovea.
 They cannot produce sharp visual acuity.